BDA-KTS/Propensity_score_tutorial/README.md

-# A Step-by-Step Guide To Evaluate Propensity Score in R
+# A Step-by-Step Guide To Evaluate Training-Salary Propensity Score in R

 ## Learning Objectives